 - You receive training once you get hired and continuously throughout your employment (it’s often paid training as well).

 - As hinted in my first point, most of these positions aren’t commission only.
 I’ve worked as a product demonstrator with 4 different companies and they all paid hourly.
 One even added a bonus based on the sales I made.
 Aggressive sales is NOT my strong point and I wouldn’t be able to make it if my work compensated by commission only.

 - You get to learn a lot of new recipes and become knowledgeable about various products.
-Sometimes you even get free products to take home 🙂 I learned some of my favorite recipes from demo jobs and it really allowed me to become more open to trying new food
+Sometimes you even get free products to take home. 🙂 I learned some of my favorite recipes from demo jobs.
+It really allowed me to become more open to trying new food.

 - You get to meet and interact with a wide range of people.
 If you’re social and enjoy talking to different people, you’ll like that this job encourages meeting and connecting with others regularly.

 - The job requires that you stand your entire shift.
 Enough said.

 - Sometimes you may be asked to travel.
 Depending on which company hires you, your job may be to travel to various different stores each week/end and it can be a hassle to pack up and travel to a new store each time you work.
-Most stores will be within your desired area though, but mileage I always found it a hassle to get mileage reimbursement if I didn’t travel more than an hour away.
+Most stores will be within your desired area though, but I found that mileage is a hassle to get reimbursed if I didn’t travel more than an hour away.

 - It can get boring.
 If you work a 6 or 8 hour shift and the store is dead, you may not have much to do unless the store is super busy.